josanchdev/josanchdev/README.md

 I thrive by learning through building real-world projects—especially in AI, Linux, and algorithms—and I love the unique energy that comes from hackathons.
 My approach is hands-on and collaborative, always seeking new challenges that push me to grow.

 Beyond coding, I enjoy traveling, cooking, music, reading, picking up new languages, and unwinding with a good TV show or a bit of Formula 1.
-Always curious and eager to develop, I’m focused on creating intelligent solutions and connecting with creative, motivated people along the way.

 Fun fact: I run a handcrafted tiling window manager setup on Hyprland, themed with Catppuccin—beautiful, efficient, and always customized to my workflow.